-- requiring institutions with poor loan repayment outcomes to provide warnings about their loan repayment rates in plain language in advertising and promotional materials in order to help students make more informed decisions concerning their educational choices, 81 Fed.
+- misrepresentations," (October 2016 Press Release), an important accompaniment to the state enforcement process; - "protect[ing] taxpayers by requiring that financially risky institutions are prepared to take responsibility for losses to the government" when their illegal conduct results in discharges of borrowers' loans, 81 Fed.
+Reg. at 75,926; - requiring institutions with poor loan repayment outcomes to provide warnings about their loan repayment rates in plain language in advertising and promotional materials in order to help students make more informed decisions concerning their educational choices, 81 Fed.
 Reg. at 75,927; and - prohibiting schools participating in the Direct Loan Program from using mandatory predispute arbitration agreements or class action waivers to resolve claims with students.
 81 Fed.
-Reg. at 75,926-27.

-71. The Rule affords a legally significant status to enforcement actions and investigations undertaken by state attorneys general.
+Reg. at 75,926-27. - 75.
+The Rule affords a legally significant status to enforcement actions and investigations undertaken by state attorneys general.
 A successful enforcement action brought against a postsecondary institution by a state attorney general gives rise to a borrower defense to loan repayment.
 See 81 Fed.
 Reg. at 76,083; 34 C.F.R. § 685.222(b).
 Additionally, a state agency's issuance of a civil investigative demand against a school whose conduct resulted in a borrower defense will qualify as notice permitting the Secretary of Education to seek repayment from the school for any amounts forgiven.
 See 81 Fed.
-Reg. at 76,085; 34 C.F.R. §§ 685.222(e)(7)(iii)(C), 685.222(h)(5)(iii)(C), and 685.206(c)(4)(iii).

-72. By incorporating state enforcement actions and investigations into the Department's borrower defense framework, the Rule enhances the effectiveness of state enforcement efforts and the remedies available for violations of state law.
+Reg. at 76,085; 34 C.F.R. §§ 685.222(e)(7)(iii)(C), 685.222(h)(5)(iii)(C), and 685.206(c)(4)(iii). - 76.
+By incorporating state enforcement actions and investigations into the Department's borrower defense framework, the Rule enhances the effectiveness of state enforcement efforts and the remedies available for violations of state law.

-73. The Rule provides additional important assistance to the States' enforcement efforts by substantially increasing deterrence of institutional misconduct through provisions that allow the Department to recoup the cost of borrower defense discharges from schools engaging in misconduct and provide for mass discharge of student debt in cases of widespread misconduct, and by requiring public disclosures concerning a school's financial condition and loan repayment rates in certain contexts.
+- 77. The Rule provides additional important assistance to the States' enforcement efforts by substantially increasing deterrence of institutional misconduct through provisions that allow the Department to recoup the cost of borrower defense discharges from schools engaging in misconduct and provide for mass discharge of student debt in cases of widespread misconduct, and by requiring public disclosures concerning a school's financial condition and loan repayment rates in certain contexts.
 See 81 Fed.
-Reg. at 75, 960, 75,964-65, 76,070-71, and 76,085.

-74. Additionally, by enabling borrowers to seek redress in court for their schools' misconduct, the Rule's prohibitions on mandatory arbitration and class-action waivers restore an important component of the States' consumer protection frameworks, which incorporate private lawsuits to supplement government enforcement efforts and facilitate greater enforcement of state laws.
+Reg. at 75, 960, 75,964-65, 76,070-71, and 76,085. - 78.
+Additionally, by enabling borrowers to seek redress in court for their schools' misconduct, the Rule's prohibitions on mandatory arbitration and class-action waivers restore an important component of the States' consumer protection frameworks, which incorporate private lawsuits to supplement government enforcement efforts and facilitate greater enforcement of state laws.
 See 81 Fed.
 Reg. at 76,087-89.